-As well as being equipped with the latest photocopying machine for student use, there are fifteen computers, wireless technology and a computer room set up for student use with access to multi media software and also to the Internet.
-Cronulla High School students are currently managing the school's Web Site.
+As well as being equipped with the latest photocopying machine for student use, there are computers, wireless technology and a computer room set up for student use with access to multi media software and also to the Internet.

 An Independent Learning Centre operates to provide study facilities for senior students.